Frequently Asked Questions

 I especially enjoy working with:

-• California public employees (current and former)
+• Public sector employees, especially California public employees (current and former)

 • LGBTQIA+ individuals and families